 A top dog at Hyundai has confirmed the Santa Cruz – the pickup truck concept revealed a while back at the Detroit Motor Show – is nearing the production stage.
 The Hyundai Santa Cruz uses a monocoque design (as opposed to body-on-frame) and will be Hyundai’s first pickup truck.

 Luc Doncerwolke, the company’s Chief Design Officer, said that the Santa Cruz completed the design stage of development over a year ago and will go into production ‘as soon as possible’.
-The vehicle is expected to hit US showrooms in 2020, with a Kia-badged models not too far behind.
+The vehicle is expected to hit US showrooms in 2021, with a Kia-badged models not too far behind, and was captured cold-weather testing in Lapland in February 2020.

 The Santa Cruz is based on the Santa Fe SUV and, unusually, will employ a monocoque design (the only other pickup to do so is the SsangYong Musso).
 It’s expected to be much smaller than the traditional pickup and more akin to the half-tonners that are popular in South America, with Hyundai revealing they are not targeting traditional Ford Ranger or Toyota Hilux customers.